 Sadly, the need only grows each year.

 Solidarity Harvest planning takes place all year long.
 The Committee meets monthly, and other work is happening throughout the year.
 Our critical time is “Sort Week” which is the week leading up to Thanksgiving, when thousands and thousands of pounds of produce need to be processed into the individual meal baskets.
-It’s a lot of hard work, but it’s also fun and very rewarding.
+It’s a lot of hard work, but it’s also lots of fun and very rewarding.

 Many local organizations, unions, faith-based organizations, and businesses provide generous financial support to the project.